Benchwise/benchwise/docs/docs/api/client.md

     metadata={"version": "1.0"}
 )

-# Upload results (client is managed internally)
+# Upload results
 asyncio.run(upload_results(benchmark.results, benchmark.name, benchmark.metadata))

-# Close client when done
+# Optionally close client when completely done (recommended at program exit)
 asyncio.run(close_client())
 ```

+**Note:** If you don't call `close_client()`, the HTTP connection may remain open until garbage collection.
+For long-running applications or scripts, call `close_client()` at the end to ensure proper cleanup and avoid resource leaks.

 ## See Also